Seteeri/Particle/README.md

 tried-and-true concepts like the command-line interface but also visualize the different types of data today.

+It is a fusion between expressive creative coding through frameworks like Cinder, openFrameworks or Processing, more convergent tools such as Blender and Emacs, sandbox type games such as Minecraft, and finally business intelligence analysis tools.

 > Successful programming is all about managing complexity.

-It is a fusion between expressive creative coding through frameworks like Cinder, openFrameworks or Processing, more convergent tools such as Blender and Emacs, sandbox type games such as Minecraft, and finally business intelligence analysis tools.

-One major anti-pattern frequently encountered is the limitations created by programs extending functionality through a scripting language and embedding an interpreter such as Lua or Python, which as more functionality is developed, leads to interoperability issues, where data
+One of the reasons Lisp was chosen was for its ability to mitigate a major anti-pattern frequently encountered - the limitations created by programs extending functionality through a scripting language and embedding an interpreter such as Lua or Python, which as more functionality is developed, leads to interoperability issues, where data